ashleydavis/promises-for-game-development/README.md

 ### Promises for time based logic ##

-Using promises in the above scenarios has clear benefits, however they really hit their full potential when we extend promises factor in time.
+Using promises in the above scenarios has clear benefits, however they really hit their full potential when we extend promises to factor in time.

 Most game developers will have used a timer in some way, tracking time is a necessary and important part of game development.
 Examples include power ups that last for a limited amount of time, end conditions based on time taken, time per lap in a racing game and at the top end of complexity, entire cutscenes that are sequences of many timed operations.